RZomerman/ASDK/README.md

         additional files.
     Once the download is complete, boot your server from the ISO.

+    OPTIONAL PARAMETERS
-    It is also possible to use a custom GITHUB repo :
+        CustomGitLocation - to use a custom GITHUB repo :
             CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitLocation <username>/Repository

+        CustomGitBranch - use a custom GITHUB branch :
+            CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitBranch development

+        ASDKPassword - password will be used for the deployment.
+If no password is specified, the PrepareAzureStackPOC.ps1 will ask for a password
+            CreateASDKDeploymentISO.ps1 -ASDKPassword <Password>

+        NetworkVHDLocation - specifies folder where to find the cloudbuilder.vhd Must be specified together with
+                ShareUserName - username to access the network share SharePassword - password to access the network drive

+                    CreateASDKDeploymentISO.ps1 -NetworkVHDLocation <UNCPath> -ShareUsername <user> -SharePassword <password>

     example:
+            CreateASDKDeploymentISO.ps1 -ASDKPassword MYPAssword -TargetDirectory c:\test2 -ShareUsername AzureStack -SharePassword
-            CreateASDKDeploymentISO.ps1 -TargetDirectory c:\isomake -CustomGitLocation RZomerman/ASDK
+                AzureStack -NetworkVHDLocation \\172.16.5.9\azurestack\DeployAzureStack\MASImage -CustomGitBranch development -CustomGitLocation RZomerman/ASDK

         Important:
-            username and repository are CaSeSensiTive  only name and repo will be required the script will always use the master branch
+            Git repository and GitBranch are CaSeSensiTive

 Start.ps1
     This script is ran initially when booting from the created ISO.
 It will check for the latest script versions and if a newer PrepareAzureStackPOC.ps1 is found it will download it and run the newer version.

+    OPTIONAL PARAMETERS
+        CustomGitLocation - to use a custom GITHUB repo :
+            CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitLocation <username>/Repository

+        CustomGitBranch - use a custom GITHUB branch :
+            CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitBranch development

 PrepareAzureStackPOC.ps1 / psm1
     This script will prepare the server for ASDK.
 It can run in multiple modes, which are described later.
 The script will !DELETE ALL DATA ON ALL DRIVES! and          therefore NEVER run the script on anything else than your ASDK host. (there are some failsaves built-in, but the warning stands).
 After preparing the drives